5D Smiles Dental Implant Center

 Once integration is confirmed, we take a digital scan of the implant position.
 Your zirconia abutment and crown are designed in CAD software, milled in our lab, and ready for delivery in 1–2 weeks.

-The delivery appointment is short and painless — 30–45 minutes, no numbing needed for most patients.
+The delivery appointment is short and comfortable for most patients — 30–45 minutes, no numbing needed for most patients.
 The healing cap comes off, the abutment is torqued onto the implant, and the crown is bonded onto the abutment.
 You leave with a fully functioning tooth.

 We see you back at 1 week, 3 months, and 12 months for follow-up.
 After that, twice-yearly hygiene visits are all you need.